NM4TT/Retail-Software-Sample/README.md

-# Retail-Software-Sample
+# JavaFXMaven
-Sample of a Software tool for Retail Projects
+JavaFX Sample with Maven and Java 11